jeffleus/ionic-pdf/README.md

     ionic emulate ios

 ## pdfMake.org
 The [pdfMake.org](http://pdfMake.org) library is based on the pdfKit library and provides a declarative approach to document definition that provides a number of features: columns, tables, images, limited formatting, etc.  The one piece that was missing for my specific use was generic SVG drawings.
 So, I made a small edit to allow me to draw a piechart using SVG path commands.
-NOTE - the pdfmake.min.js library used in this example contains my edits.
+NOTE - the pdfmake.min.js library used in this example contains my edits and is not the clean code from his repo.
 ## inline pdf display
 To allow the demo to run online and in browser testing, I provide an iframe and base-64 dataURL method to display the pdf inline.
 The pdfMake library generates the dataURL using the pdfKit provided method.
 My sample assigns this string as the src for the iframe object in the ionic view.
 ## pdf save to file